Stomach Carcinoma: Symptoms and Treatments

 Understanding these symptoms is vital for early consultation with healthcare providers, which can lead to timely diagnosis and intervention.

-- Helicobacter pylori Infection: A major risk factor, this bacterial infection causes chronic inflammation and increases cancer risk.
+- Helicobacter pylori infection: A bacterial infection linked to ulcers and increased cancer risk.

 Diagnosis of Stomach Carcinoma